Why AMIGA?

 1.

-Equitable and inclusive admissions processes are the cornerstones of holistic review.
+Equitable admissions processes are the cornerstones of holistic review.
 The admissions methods reviewed by our teams at UC Davis, UCLA, UC Berkeley and UC Riverside pointed to holistic review methodologies for graduate admissions.

 2.